 Lynn and Dollie Rasmussen are selling Rasmussen’s Farms, but the public will have one last opportunity to see the well-known Pine Grove landmark.

 All calls were responded to within the City of Hood River.

-This week volunteers at Adopt A Dog have selected Axle as the program’s adoptable pet of the week:
+This week volunteers at Adopt A Dog have selected Ki as the program’s adoptable pet of the week: